achmelev/lilac/docs/web/markdowns/reference.markdown

 **Parameters:**

 _instance_ - the object to which the field to obtain belongs.
-This parameter is omitted if the field is static
+This parameter is omitted if the field is static.
-_field reference_ - the field reference or a local field name which specfies the field to to obtain.
+_field reference_ - the field reference or a local field name which specfies the field to obtain.

 **Returns:**